You probably have something exciting that you’ve been thinking about doing for a long time.

 Now to a third friend.
 He’s a prolific reader (40-50 books a year) and a super smart thinker and speaker.
 I told him he needs to write a book.
 He said he had thought about.

 I urged him to do it and so did another friend.
-He just texted me the other day that this week, his first draft goes to the publisher.
+Within a few weeks he had sent me draft chapters to review.
+Amazing.

 What do all three leaders have in common?